roman-oberenkowski/tx2-deep-learning-kit-bsp/README.md

 =========================
 <img src="https://github.com/EmbeddedPaul166/tx2-deep-learning-kit-bsp/blob/master/Images/tx2-deep-learning-kit.png">

 This is a fork of original BSP from antmicro, that contains a port for linux kernel 4.9 (Jetpack 4.3).
-Current release offers OV5640 cameras support, but has disabled USB 3.0 port, which will probably be fixed in the near future.

 # Deployment